ecevah/kuika-hackathon-1/README.md

 Finally, with the remaining time, I developed a mobile application using Flutter.
 This application made the services I developed operational on mobile devices as well, aiming to provide our users with uninterrupted service across all platforms.

-On the backend, I developed a service that operates through Flask API and contains three different tables: 'user', 'session', and 'chat'.
-I integrated this service with a frontend built on Next.js, and later connected this service to artificial intelligence to make our system more functional.
-Additionally, I implemented necessary security measures to ensure end-to-end encryption for Flask and the chatbot.

-Finally, with the remaining time, I developed a mobile application using Flutter.
-This application made the services I developed operational on mobile devices as well, aiming to provide our users with uninterrupted service across all platforms.

 ![image](https://github.com/Halil3509/Kuika-AI-Hackathon/assets/79845872/e7f7b7d8-afcf-4fb1-9c47-90d885252b20)

 For more detailed information or inquiries, feel free to reach out to us via email at eecevah@gmail.com.